DatoLomiashvili/cursor-hackathon/README.md

 This task simulates a real-world scenario where you're given a legacy codebase that has fallen into disrepair.
 Your mission is to understand the codebase and revive the algorithm, identify and fix issues, optimize performance, and potentially add new features.

-While the core algorithms are sound and functional, the code has accumulated various maintenance issues that prevent it from running properly.
-You will face various issues while diving into the codebase - it's up to you to discover potential bugs, missed optimization oportunities, usage scenarios, and if you can, implement aditional features!

 ## 🏆 Success Criteria (Tiered System)